 We learn languages to communicate as language is central to our human nature.
 The subject matter of Linguistics is language (not any particular language) as a human activity.
 Linguistics is the scientific study of human language and its structure, including the study of morphology, syntax, phonetics, and semantics.
 It deals with both the structure of the language (what language is - Competence) and with the way it functions in different settings (how language works - Performance) as well as the way it relates to social organisation and changes over time.
 In other words, what to say (how a sentence is structured) and how to say it (which words, grammar, tone of voice – even – to choose according to a particular setting) in any language is at the core of Linguistics, and, as such, explains why Linguistics has links with different subject matters such as Psychology or Sociology.

 The Department of Theoretical and Applied Linguistics came top of the league table for Modern Languages and Linguistics in the University Guide 2018 published by The Guardian newspaper.
 The Department pursues an interdisciplinary approach to theoretical and applied Linguistics, and its staff includes many internationally known experts in their respective fields.

 Full details are provided on the Department of Theoretical and Applied Linguistics website, and summarised in the University Undergraduate Prospectus:

 It's not essential to have studied a language-related subject at A Level (such as Modern or Oriental Languages, Classics, or English) to start your degree course in Linguistics.
 However, having an interest in the workings of language, and some knowledge of one or more languages other than English (if this is your mother tongue) is an advantage.

-We will ask you to submit two examples of teacher-marked written work, ideally including languages and English.
+We will ask you to submit two examples of teacher-marked written work, ideally including some form of language-related discussion..

-If called, you will normally have two interviews with academic Fellows from the College.
+If called, you will normally have two interviews with academic Fellows of the College.

 For more information and for all admissions enquiries, please contact the Admissions Office.